wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

 All changes in this function will not appear until you've exited the terminal and restarted it

-The pandoc export uses a custom template by Quadhelion Engineering and Fabrizio Musacchio (https://www.fabriziomusacchio.com) to mimic GitHub Markdown and can be modified however you wish.
+The pandoc custom template by Quadhelion Engineering and [Fabrizio Musacchio](https://www.fabriziomusacchio.com) mimicing GitHub Markdown can be modified however you wish.

+* /usr/local/share/pandoc/data/templates/qhe-markdown.html